foreverLoveWisdom/foreverLoveWisdom/README.md

 [Software Craftmanship's manifesto](http://manifesto.softwarecraftsmanship.org/)

 #### A bit about me
 My name is `Tien Do`.
-I am currently working as a `Ruby on Rails software developer`. `Ruby` is one of my first programming languages, and I feel `lucky` that I found it because its amazing `freedom` and `expressive` syntax just gets along with me so well (`thanks Matsumoto` and `all other phenomenal developers` who have spent lots of effort to develop this fanstatic porgramming language)
+I am currently working as a `Ruby on Rails software developer`. `Ruby` is one of my first programming languages, and I feel `lucky` that I found it because its amazing `freedom` and `expressive` syntax just gets along with me so well (`thanks Matsumoto` and `all other phenomenal developers` who have spent lots of effort to develop this fanstatic programming language)

 `Ruby on Rails` is built on top of Ruby and I do enjoy Ruby, so you can understand how much I enjoy Ruby on Rails